MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-ready-to-go.md

 # Welcome to BC All

 Are you a Microsoft partner working with Business Central?
 And are you struggling to find the relevant resources?
-Find them all in this article.
+Find them in this article.

 ## What’s new
 - Business Central release plan: https://aka.ms/BCReleasePlan